Breeching (tack)

-Breeching (/ˈbrɪtʃɪŋ/ "britching") is a strap around the haunches of a draft, pack or riding animal.
+Breeching (/ˈbrɪtʃɪŋ/ "britching") is a strap around the hindquarters of a draft, pack or riding animal.
 Both under saddle and in harness, breeching engages when an animal slows down or travels downhill and is used to brake or stabilize a load.

 History

-The breeching strap traces its roots back to the Chinese invented breast-strap or "breastcollar" harness developed during the Warring States (481–221 BC) era.
+The breeching strap traces its roots back to the Chinese-invented breast-strap or "breastcollar" harness developed during the Warring States (481–221 BC) era.
 The Chinese breast harness became known throughout Central Asia by the 7th century, introduced to Europe by the 8th century.
-The breeching strap would allow the horse to hold or brake the load, as horse harnesses were previously attached to vehicles by straps around their necks and previously designed harnesses would constrict the horses neck, preventing the horse from pulling heavier loads.
+The breeching strap would allow the horse to hold or brake the load, as horse harnesses were previously attached to vehicles by straps around their necks, and previously designed harnesses would constrict the horse's neck, preventing the horse from pulling heavier loads.
 The breeching strap acted as a brake when a cart tried to run forward when moving downwards on a slope and also made it possible to maneuver the cart in the reverse direction.